 2. Could you Elaborate briefly about your idea?

-The training that we will provide will allow differently abled people to develop skills and capitalize on them.
-We will provide them with marketable skills like designing, baking, computing, or photography through training that is disability-friendly.
+The training that we will provide will allow differently-abled people to develop skills and capitalize on them.
+We will provide them with marketable skills like designing, baking, computing, or photography through training that are disability-friendly.

-Furthermore, to achieve our goal we will use the expertise of organizations like Sindhuli Association of Deaf, Handicapped Welfare Organization, Deaf school and Nepal Red Cross society to provide trainings on sign language and other trainings, that differently-abled people would be able to apply at work, to assist and to better communicate.
+Furthermore, to achieve our goal we will use the expertise of organizations like Sindhuli Association of Deaf, Handicapped Welfare Organization, Deaf school, and Nepal Red Cross society to provide training on sign language and other training, that differently-abled people would be able to apply at work, to assist and to better communicate.

 3. How did you come up with this idea?
 What is the status of your company?

-The unemployment rate of the disabled people is increasing day by day.
+The unemployment rate of disabled people is increasing day by day.
 Firstly, because there are few disabled people who have studied and have established careers.
-Secondly, because there are few if any organizations that provide skill-based training to people with disability, so that they get the opportunity for employment.
+Secondly, because there are few if any organizations that provide skill-based training to people with disabilities so that they get the opportunity for employment.

 The company has not been registered yet.
 However, we coordinate with three hearing-impaired women to run a tailoring shop and that they manage themselves.

 4. What challenges do you foresee in the future during your implementation of the idea?
 How do you plan to overcome them?

 The major challenge will be in running advocacy for my vision.
 I will also have to the council and convince our targeted customers, and their families.

 We will also need to lobby the government bodies and persuade other stakeholders like the hotel association, chamber of commerce, federation of the journalist and education department.